 Accident or injury – with trauma

-Stiffness after a few hours after a fast movement of the neck, fall or direct force to the head.
-The most common cause is usually a fall or accident where the head is rapidly forced into a forward position further than the neck’s normal range of movement.
-This unnatural forceful movement triggers the muscles to react by contracting while in an over stretched position causing small tears in the muscles of the neck.
-This is not to mention the squash and crushing of the small joints between the neck vertebrae.
+A growing stiffness in the neck after an unexpected; fast movement, fall or direct force to the head.
+The most common cause usually involves either a fall or an accident where the head is rapidly forced forward and out of the neck’s natural range of movement.
+The forced and unnatural movement triggers the muscles to contract whilst they are in an over stretched position, causing small tears to form on them.
+This is not even mentioning the small joints being crushed between the neck vertebrae.

 This type of neck pain usually gets worse and develops into sharp stinging pain, especially when the Cervical facet joints are involved.
-These are small hand-like joints that connects the neck vertebrae to one another, they need to slide and glide over each other to move your neck in all the directions.
+These are small hand-like joints that connect the neck vertebrae to one another.
+They need to slide and glide over one another in order to move the neck in all directions.

-When these surfaces are crushed together they injure the tissue around and inside those joint, your body attempts to heal the injured tissue by sending inflammatory sells into these joint, that in turn causes severe swelling in a confined space which results in loss of normal movement of your neck which results in you not being able to turn your head.
+When these surfaces are crushed together, they injure the tissue around and inside those joints.
+Your body attempts to heal the injured tissue by sending inflammatory sells into these joints, which in turn causes severe swelling in a confined space and results in a loss of normal neck movement.

 Acute (sudden neck pain – with NO trauma)

-In most cases there is a pinching or locking feeling at the end of the range.
-This can be attributed to a lock facet joint, meaning the joint connections between the Cervical vertebrae are injured.
-One one side of your neck the joint surfaces are being squashed together because you kept your neck in a extreme position for a long time(like falling asleep on your stomach with your head turned to the one side).
+In most cases people experience a pinched or locked feeling at the end of their neck range.
+This could be attributed to a locked facet joint, meaning the joint connections between the Cervical vertebrae are injured.
+The joint surfaces, on the one side of your neck, are being squashed together, because you kept your neck in an unnatural position for too long (falling asleep on your stomach with your head turned to one side).

-On the other side of the neck, the joint capsule is trapped between the joint surfaces, meaning you will have no pain in certain positions, but when you turn your head to a certain position you will feel a sharp stinging pain shoot through your neck.
-Usually one side is more painful than the other.
-Stiffness in the neck muscles increase as the day progress until you can barely move your head in any direction.
+The joint capsule on the other side of the neck is trapped between the joint surfaces, meaning you will have no pain in certain positions.
+In other words, when you try to turn your head into a certain position, you will feel a sharp, stinging, pain shoot through your neck.
+Normally the one side is more painful compared to the other.
+Stiffness in the neck muscles increase as the day progresses, until you end up barely being able to move your head in any direction.

 Slow progressing neck pain

 Prolonged postures and maintaining a certain position for long periods of time.
-Ever sat at the computer and lost track of time while browsing and working?
-Stop, be aware of your posture right now: Are your elbows supported, are you looking up or down at your screen?
-Are your hips facing forward or slightly rotated (putting strain on your upper back?
-To which side are you tilting your head? left or right?
-All of this makes a difference… If you continue to put more strain on certain structures you will wear out certain joints more than the opposite side, and your pain will get worse.
+Ever sat at the computer and lost track of time whilst browsing or working?
+Stop, be aware of your posture right now.
+Are your elbows supported?
+Are you looking up or down at your screen?
+Are your hips facing forward or are they slightly rotated (putting strain on your upper back)?
+To which side are you tilting your head?
+Left or right?
+All of this makes a difference… If you continue to put more strain on certain structures, you will wear out certain joints more than the opposite side and your pain will get worse.

-This type of pain mostly increase and stays for longer periods (Pain from 3/10 to 7/10 and going from pain only in the afternoon to pain throughout the entire day) It may even start affecting other areas like moving down to your shoulder blades or upwards to give you headaches.
+This type of pain mostly increases and stays for longer periods (Pain from 3/10 to 7/10 and going from pain only in the afternoon to pain throughout the entire day).
+It may even start affecting other areas, for example; the pain could move down to your shoulder blades or upwards, to give you headaches.

 Chronic neck pain

 Constant or fluctuating headaches are usually a side effect of this main problem.
-Bearable but irritating burning pain or dull ache over the skull to the eye sockets.
+Bearable, but irritating, burning pain or a dull ache over the skull towards the eye sockets.

-The primary problem is a long standing instability in the building blocks of the neck, by either the structure(bones), cables (ligaments), and mechanics (muscle activity, balance and activation timing) The most important factor to remember is that this type of neck pain consist of more than one problem.
+The primary problem is a long standing instability in the building blocks of the neck, by either the structure(bones), cables (ligaments), or mechanics (muscle activity, balance and activation timing).
+The most important factor to remember is that this type of neck pain consists of more than one problem.

-Physiotherapists are trained to systematically address each structure and problem individually in order to relieve pain, correcting posture, providing stability to the neck and altering your movement patterns.
+Physiotherapists are trained to systematically address each structure and problem individually, in order to relieve pain by correcting posture, providing stability to the neck and altering your movement patterns.
 If you are feeling constant neck pain, please don’t leave your neck pain for a few days and hope it gets better… You will only cause yourself more discomfort and agony.